 The Chinese University of Hong Kong

-We discuss a novel conceptual framework -- "picking and peeling" -- for fast and efficient algorithms for four important sparse recovery problems -- compressive sensing, compressive phase retrieval, group testing, and network tomography.
+In this talk, we will discuss a new framework -- "picking and peeling" -- for fast and efficient algorithms for four important sparse recovery problems -- compressive sensing, compressive phase retrieval, group testing, and network tomography.
 We will begin the exposition through a small puzzle and use it to explain the key ideas of picking and peeling.
 Building upon this insight, we will next describe our compressive sensing algorithm SHO-FA (for SHOrt and FAst) which achieves a decoding complexity of O(k) while using only O(k) measurements (this is the fastest possible performance in the order sense).
 Next, we will briefly describe our algorithms for the other three problems.
 For each of these problems, our algorithms are either order-optimal or near-optimal both in terms of two metrics - the number of measurements and the time complexity of decoding.
-Finally, we examine another metric for performance - the energy required by the VLSI circuit that implements these algorithms.
+Finally, we will examine another metric for performance - the energy required by the circuit that implements these algorithms.
 Surprisingly, even algorithms that are efficient in terms of time complexity are no longer efficient in terms of decoding energy.
-We show a novel information theoretic lower bound on the decoding energy required in compressive sensing and outline a new algorithm that matches this bound upto a constant factor (this talk is based on joint works with Sidharth Jaggi, Minghua Chen, Pulkit Grover, Sheng Cai, Tongxin Li, and Mohammad Jahangoshahi).
+We derive a novel lower bound on the decoding energy required in compressive sensing and outline a new algorithm that matches this bound upto a constant factor (this talk is based on joint works with Sidharth Jaggi, Minghua Chen, Pulkit Grover, Sheng Cai, Tongxin Li, and Mohammad Jahangoshahi).